 - i.
-Qualified Health Plan Applicants must use Attachment F Essential Community Provider Network Data Submission to indicate list contracts with all providers designated as ECP. and indicate the category of each contracted ECP (e.g. 340B or DSH hospital or Medi-Cal HI-Tech provider or Federally Qualified Health Center, etc.) - ii.
-Applicants must demonstrate sufficient geographic distribution of a mix of essential community providers reasonably distributed throughout the geographic service area; AND - iii.
-Applicants must demonstrate contracts with at least 15% of 340B entities (where available) throughout each county rating region in the proposed geographic service area; AND - iv.
-Applicants must include at least one ECP hospital (including but not limited to 340B hospitals, Disproportionate Share Hospitals, critical access hospitals, academic medical centers, county and children's hospitals) per each county in the proposed geographic service area where available.
-AND

-Determination that an essential community provider network meets the standard of sufficient geographic distribution with a balance of hospital and non-hospital providers and serves the low-income population within the proposed geographic service area requires the Applicant to apply interactively all four criteria above.
-The Exchange will evaluate the application of all four criteria to determine whether the Applicant's essential community provider network has achieved the sufficient geographic distribution and balance between hospital and non-hospital requirements.
+Qualified Health Plan Applicants must list contracts with all providers designated as ECP and indicate the category of each contracted ECP (e.g. 340B or DSH hospital or Medi-Cal HI-Tech provider or FQHC, etc.) - Applicants must and demonstrate sufficient geographic distribution of essential community providers reasonably distributed throughout the geographic service area; AND iv.
+Determination that an essential community provider network meets the standard of sufficient geographic distribution with a balance of hospital and non-hospital providers and serves the low-income population within the proposed geographic service area requires the Applicant to apply interactively all three-four criteria above.
+The Exchange will evaluate the application of all three-four criteria to determine whether the Applicant's essential community provider network has achieved the sufficient geographic distribution and balance between hospital and non-hospital requirements.
 The above are the minimum requirements.
-For example, in populous counties, one ECP hospital will not suffice if there are concentrations of low-income population throughout the county that are not served by a sole contracted ECP hospital.
+For example, in populous counties, one ECP hospital will not suffice if there are concentrations of low-income population throughout the county that are not served by the a sole contracted ECP hospital.